willowcoleman/willow-web/_news/announcement_2.md

 inline: true
 ---

-:sparkles: Graduated from Harvey Mudd College with a B.S. in Mathematical and Computational Biology and an emphasis in Environmental Analysis.
+Graduated from Harvey Mudd College with a B.S. in Mathematical and Computational Biology and an emphasis in Environmental Analysis